nical/misc/parasol/README.md

 ## How to get good performance

-To have good performance it is best to either:
+To have good performance with this system, it is best to either:
  - Ensure that arrays of items concurrently accessed are L1 cache-line padded (for example use crossbeam_utils::CachePadded which is reexported at the root of this crate for conveience).
  - have rather heavy workloads so that the help provided by worker threads is not eclipsed by the time we spent waking them up.
  - or with smaller workloads it is best to be able to overlap them before blocking.